Kurento/kurento/source/user/installation.rst

 Local Upgrade
 =============

-To upgrade a previous installation of Kurento Media Server, you'll need to edit the file */etc/apt/sources.list.d/kurento.list*, setting the new version number.
-After this file has been changed, there are 2 options to actually apply the upgrade:
+To upgrade a previous local installation of Kurento Media Server, you will edit the file */etc/apt/sources.list.d/kurento.list* and set a new version number, just like described in :ref:`installation-local`.

+After the *kurento.list* file has been changed, there are 2 options to actually apply the upgrade:

-A. Simply upgrade all system packages.
+A. **Upgrade all system packages**.
 This is the standard procedure expected by Debian & Ubuntu maintainer methodology.
 Upgrading all system packages is a way to ensure that everything is set to the latest version, and all bug fixes & security updates are applied too, so this is the most recommended method:

    .. code-block:: bash

       sudo apt-get update && sudo apt-get dist-upgrade

   However, don't do this inside a Docker container.
-Running ``upgrade`` or ``dist-upgrade`` is frowned upon by the `Docker best practices <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#apt-get>`__; instead, you should just move to a newer version of the Kurento Docker image.
+Running ``apt-get upgrade`` or ``apt-get dist-upgrade`` is frowned upon by the `Docker best practices <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#apt-get>`__; instead, you should just move to a newer version of the Kurento Docker image.

-B. Completely uninstall the old Kurento version, and install the new one.
+B. **Uninstall the old Kurento version**, and then install the new one.

-   Note however that **apt-get doesn't remove all dependencies** that were installed with Kurento.
-We recommend that you use *aptitude* for this, which works much better:
+   Note however that **apt-get is not good enough** to remove all of Kurento packages.
+We recommend that you use **aptitude** for this, which works much better than *apt-get*:

    .. code-block:: bash

       sudo aptitude remove '?installed?version(kurento)'

       sudo apt-get update && sudo apt-get install --no-install-recommends --yes \
           kurento-media-server

+.. note::

    Be careful!
-If you don't follow one of these methods, then you'll probably end up with a **mixed installation of old and new packages**.
-You don't want that to happen: it is a surefire way to get wrong behaviors and crashes.

-.. note::
+If you fail to upgrade **all** Kurento packages, you will get wrong behaviors and **crashes**.

-   A Kurento installation is composed of **several packages**:
+   Kurento is composed of several packages:

    - ``kurento-media-server``
    - ``kurento-module-creator``